 Check out this video of the install on a Crosstrek.
 It’s not an Outback, but the process is essentially the same.

 Even though Subarus aren’t exactly 4×4’s we have had so much fun in them.
-Being able to explore new areas and get out on hikes in any area we want has been rewarding.
-Hopefully this quick list gives you an idea of some great options as you begin to modify your Outback.
-In the meantime, browse some of the featured builds on the site as you gather inspiration!
+Being able to explore new areas using these types of accessories and getting out on hikes in any area we want has been rewarding.
+Hopefully this quick list gives you an idea of some great ideas for mods as you begin to customize your Outback.
+In the meantime, browse some of the featured builds submitted by other real people for inspiration!

 Some Of Our Favorite Outback Builds: